 You may have started a bedtime routine that you're sticking to.
 If you haven't yet, now is a good time to start.
 Soothing activities that lead up to "night-night" time can help relax your baby.
 A warm bath followed by stories or singing will signal an end to the day, and these same activities can be used at bedtime for years to come.

-You'll want your baby to fall asleep on his or her own.
-This may mean doing your nighttime routine and putting the baby into the crib while he or she is drowsy but still awake.
+You'll want your baby to fall asleep on their own.
+This may mean doing your nighttime routine and putting the baby into the crib while they're drowsy but still awake.
 If your baby cries, stay away for a few minutes.
 Your baby may settle down and go to sleep.